 It is essential to prepare your original administrative documents carefully as you will need them for many administrative processes once in France.
 This list will help you to bring the main ones:

-- Every original document that was required by the French consulate for your visa request (list very depending on the type of visa).
+• Every original document that was required by the French consulate for your visa request (the list varies depending on the type of visa).

 Scan every important document.
-Save them on a drive, a cloud, on your email… anywhere easy to reach and not loose.
+Save them on a drive, a cloud, on your email… anywhere easy to reach and not lose.

 Plan your health coverage